TeamRizu/outfox-wiki/content/dev/actors/_index.md

 ## ActorFrame

 An Actor that can contain one or more Actors.
 Think of it as a box that can hold as many objects as it can.
+For more information on how to build them, visit [ActorFrames and how to build them](/dev/actors/ActorsLua-Anatomy+Structure/#actorframes-and-how-to-build-them).

 Example:
 ```lua